Thursday, April 26, 2007

 This project was completed with partners such as The Genealogical Society of Utah, Federation of Genealogical Societies, and many more.
 If you have Civil War Military in your heritage, this site is definitely worth visiting.
 The searches are totally free which makes it nice as well.
 Click here to go to the main page of Civil War SOldier and Sailors System.

-Posted by Jennifer Jackson at Thursday, April 26, 2007
+Posted by Our Future Rooted in Our Past at Thursday, April 26, 2007